Believe in the Faith That Can Save You

 Scribbled in those sheets were lyrics of rawness, reflection, poignancy, prophecy, & hope.
 They always seemed to blanket me with belief.
 What a gift to bestow.

-Springsteen was my confidant in every facet of existence for a while.
+Springsteen was my confidant in every facet of existence for awhile.
 When I dated my first love, and we fought and broke up, (which we did probably 500x), I’d pop “Darkness on the Edge of Town” into my silver Walkman and place that wonderfully flimsy headset over my sizeable noggin’ and hit the pavement with a purposeful gait.
 Still fuming from the unfurling of the latest teen tragedy and vowing to escape Northern New Jersey and NEVER return, I made sure the music was pumping at a tinnitus-producing volume through my ear canal as it promised to release me from these ~

 Badlands, you gotta live it everyday